State Legislation & Reporting - VIC

 What is mandatory reporting and who is mandated to report suspected abuse?

-Mandatory reporting describes the legal obligation of certain professionals and community members to report incidences of child sexual abuse.
-These people are called mandated reporters.
-If the mandated reporters fail to report they may be fined and/or incarcerated.
+Mandatory reporting describes the legal obligation of certain professionals and community members in Victoria to report incidences of child sexual abuse and/or child physical abuse.
+These people are called mandated reporters; if a mandated reporter believes on reasonable grounds that a child has suffered or is likely to suffer significant harm as a result of physical injury or sexual abuse then they have a legal obligation to report.

 Section 182 (1) of the Children, Youth and Families Act 2005(as amended in 2011) lists the following people as mandated to report: